Squadrismo: Origins

 After World War I, there was a general feeling of disillusionment.
 Diffused poverty, economic fractures and a social and moral political upheaval generated by the mobilisation of the war contributed to the unstable climate proceeding the armistice.
 That enabled an excess of violence to be present.
 Furthermore, (new) farmers were opposed to the new rural trade unions which wanted to control the agrarian economy.
 The middle class decided that it required to fend itself from the socialists because the government could not contain them.
 As a result, a series of middle-class defence leagues were formed.
 The first squadrismo was thus nationalist and founded on the traditions of the Fasci d'Azione Rivoluzionaria, a phenomenon of citizens.

-In that context emerged the Fasci Italiani di Combattimento, founded 23 March 1919 by Benito Mussolini during a meeting in the San Sepolcro Square, in Milan.
+In that context emerged the Fasci Italiani di Combattimento, founded on 23 March 1919 by Benito Mussolini during a meeting in the San Sepolcro Square, in Milan.
 Squadrismo was a movement that expanded instantly afterward, and by spring 1920, the fascists installed a political militia of squadre in various parts of Northern Italy, mostly in Trieste.
 Many of the squadristi (name given to individuals in the squadrismo movement) joined the Fasci Italiani di Combattimento, but some remained independent from Mussolini's control.

 From then onward, various assaults by Trieste squads against Socialists and Slavs took place.
 Thousands of squads formed "action squads" and spread terror throughout the countryside.
 The squads were groups of 30 to 50 that were often led by former army officers.
 In towns in which socialism was still strong, squadrismo was a tool of intimidation.
 It was so violent that some have described the events as a civil war.
 That profoundly decreased the Italian government's credibility, which was seen as incapable of keeping law and order.

 The habitus of squadrismo was characterised by violence, and was used in a political way in which squadristi acted under the oversight of local leaders, also known as ras.
 Squadrismo had the protection from national and local leaders, which also legitimised and banalised its violence and enhanced the idea that there was no opposition possible to the new Fascist Party.